Step 1: Pull the internal file path to include the folders of interest

 Let's say you're only interested in the sally_beck_002_1_1_1.pst path

 You would want to select the file path up until the folder you are interested in.

 In this case, it would look like this:

 “\2017 Logikcull Sample Data large.zip\2017 Logikcull Sample Data\001_Mail_PST\sally_beck_002_1_1_1.pst”

 Step 2: Pull up the power search and select the file path field

-For example, the basic search bar should appear like this once you enter it into the “File Path” field:
+For example, the basic search bar should appear like this once you have populated the “File Path” field:

 file_path:"\2017 Logikcull Sample Data large.zip\2017 Logikcull Sample Data\001_Mail_PST\sally_beck_002_1_1_1.pst"

-You can switch to the table view to verify all the file paths in the results and review that way as well.
-This field is sortable, meaning you can sort documents by file path - this is useful if you need to search for documents within a subfolder or subdirectory.
+You can switch to the table view to verify all the file paths and review your results.
+This field is sortable, meaning you can sort documents by file path.
+This is useful if you need to search for documents within a subfolder or subdirectory.

-You can also run a CSV download, make sure to include the File Path field, and then export the results into a spreadsheet.
+You can also run a CSV download with the file path data.
+Make sure to include the File Path field, and then export the results into a spreadsheet.

 ⚠️ Slack Uploads Note!